ckampfe/obelisk/README.md

 obelisk should take advantage of Elixir's multithreaded behaviour to increase this speed.
 * **Simple, Obvious**.
 It should be very straight forward to add new content and modify the way that your site works.
-* **Templatable**.
-It should be possible to store templates in github repos and reference them directly, allowing modification of the look and feel of a site instantaneously with no manual installation.

 ## Creating a new obelisk project